syncfusion-content/javascript-docs/js/api/ejSlider.md

-Specifies the rounded corner behaviour for slider.
+Specifies the rounded corner behavior for slider.